 Most survey respondents and interviewees said that they personally or their organization would be interested in taking part in a full study.
 Although respondents were asked about their interest in a study of Relay and Reveal requests, write-in responses suggest that at least some respondents anticipated a full study with a much broader scope.
 Some interviewees said they had an essential job responsibility to take part in the full study.
 However interviewees were unclear about how much commitment they could provide, saying that this would depend on too many unknowns.
-These factors included the scope and design of the full study and who conducted it; when the full study would be carried out (and for how long); what the likely or intended goals of the study were; how much effort they would be expected to contribute; and how representative study participants would be made by management and would depend on their perception of the relevance of the study.
+These factors included the scope and design of the full study and who conducted it; when the full study would be carried out (and for how long); what the likely or intended goals of the study were; how much effort they would be expected to contribute; and how representative study participants would be of the community as a whole.
+For some, decisions on the level of participation would be made by management and would depend on their perception of the relevance of the study.